-Family Medicine, Behavioral Health
+Family Medicine, Mental Health

 Philosophy of care: The "mind-body connection" is something of a misnomer - not only are they both aspects of one system, so too is our behavior and social environment.
 Care is best, and easier, when we adopt this view.

 Also, what is good for the patient - true, authentic, empathic acknowledgement and meaningful connection - is also good for the physician: Your work is more effective, gratifying and sustainable.

 Finally, your work is hard.
 As they say, when in medicine, you could miss half the fun in life.
 But if not in medicine, you miss the other half.